Eye of the Needle poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Eye of the Needle against these established plot points, we can identify how Richard Marquand utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Eye of the Needle within the drama genre.

 Richard Marquand's Structural Approach